 Additional name insured: the name of a co-owner of property; that have the same rights to the property as you.

-These and other information explaining the terms and conditions of your policy are likley to contain your insurance policy.
+These and other information explaining the terms and conditions of your policy.

 Why it’s important to Examine your policy?